Vintage

 These are simple vintage or pioneer skills anyone can accomplish.
 We can’t depend on the government to take care of our families.
 We are responsible for feeding and clothing our families, not the government.
 I have known families over the years that have been on food stamps for over 15 years now, and some still live in low-income housing.

-They have strong healthy bodies and could raise a garden or find more gainful employment, this needs to stop.
-I understand if they are going to school or have been out of work for 3-4 months, had some health issues, etc., but not 15 years.
-It’s become a way of life for them, plus they are teaching their kids that this is acceptable.
-In my way of thinking it is not.
+They have strong, healthy bodies and could raise a garden or find more gainful employment; this needs to stop.
+I understand if they are going to school or have been out of work for 3-4 months, have had some health issues, etc., but not 15 years.
+It has become a way of life for them, and they are also teaching their kids that this is acceptable.
+In my opinion, it is not.
 Okay, I will get off my soapbox.

 Final Word

-We need to teach people these vintage skills at the very least.
-Please teach these skills or have someone teach you, we will be a better world, I promise!
+We should at the very least teach people these vintage skills.
+Please teach these skills or have someone introduce you; we will be a better world, I promise!
 Thanks for being prepared for the unexpected.
 May God bless this world, Linda

 Similar Posts